 I received this book for free from the author as a free story in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-urban fantasy that was published by the author on October 12, 2010 and has 52 pages.
+urban fantasy in eBook edition that was published by the author on October 12, 2010 and has 52 pages.